 Environmental Protection Agency (EPA) – By developing regulations, enforcing regulations, giving grants to state environmental projects, studying environmental issues, sponsoring partnerships and teaching people about the environment, the EPA works toward their mission of educating and protecting the global environment.

 Workplace Hazardous Materials Information System (WHMIS) – The Workplace Hazardous Materials Information System (WHMIS) is Canada’s national hazard communication standard.
-By adhering to international guidelines, MSDS Authoring Services aims to deliver Material Data Safety Sheets products that are long-lasting and make it easier for those who are in an international setting to better deliver quality products under applicable guidelines.
+By adhering to international guidelines, MSDS Authoring Services aims to deliver Safety Data Sheets products that are long-lasting and make it easier for those who are in an international setting to better deliver quality products under applicable guidelines.
 The WHMIS national hazard communication standard put in place by Canada aims to label hazardous “controlled products” by requiring worker education and training programs to further encourage awareness.

 Registration, Evaluation, Authorization and Restriction of Chemicals (REACH) is a European Union regulation written for the protection of human health and the environment from the risks that can come from chemicals.
 They promote alternative methods for hazard assessment in order to reduce the number of tests done on animals.
 REACH requires all companies manufacturing or importing chemical substances into the European Union in quantities of one ton or more per year to register these substances with European Chemicals Agency (ECHA).
 REACH also addresses the continued use of chemical substances of very high concern (SVHC) because of their potential negative impacts on human health or the environment.

 Although all Safety Data Sheet requirements will be met, MSDS Authoring Services’ standards are far above the competition.
 Click here to learn why MSDS Authoring Services is the right choice for your workplace safety and SDS solutions.